abel1231/qpe-data/README.md

 ```

 ### How to generate your own dataset
 A demo used to generate small-size dataset of the anisotropic Heisenberg model is provided in `generate_heisenberg.py`.
-Users can adjust parameters such as the Hamiltonian, the number of qubits, the number of measurements, and the size of the dataset to obtain a customized dataset.
+Users can adjust parameters such as the Hamiltonian, the number of qubits, the number of measurements, and the size of samples to obtain a customized dataset.